remarkjs/remark/readme.md

 *   [`remark-stringify`][remark-stringify]
     — plugin to take a syntax tree (mdast) and turn it into markdown as output
 *   [`remark`][remark-core]
-    — unified with both `remark-parse` and `remark-stringify`, useful when input and output are markdown
+    — unified, `remark-parse`, and `remark-stringify`, useful when input and output are markdown
 *   [`remark-cli`][remark-cli]
     — CLI around `remark` to inspect and format markdown in scripts